 Alice Cook House is:

-- Home to 420 undergraduates living in Cook Main, Boldt Tower, Boldt Hall, North Baker, Baker Tower.
+• Home to 420 undergraduates living in Cook Main, Boldt Tower, Boldt Hall, North Baker, and Baker Tower.

-- A vital intellectual community that includes 30 House Fellows, Cornell faculty, senior administrators, and Ithaca community leaders who engage with residents through intellectual and social opportunities that enhance student-faculty-staff interaction within the House.
+• A vital intellectual community that includes 25 House Fellows, Cornell faculty and senior administrators who engage with residents through intellectual and social opportunities that enhance student-faculty-staff interaction within the House.

 Who's Who in Cook House: